fedevoral/devLauncher/README.md

 ## ✨ Features

-- **Dinamik Sürüm Yönetimi:** Re-fetches all official Minecraft releases dynamically from Mojang's official API.
+- **Dynamic Versions:** Re-fetches all official Minecraft releases dynamically from Mojang's official API.
-- **Özel Profil (Fabric 1.21.1):** One-click optimization profile pre-loaded for high FPS and low memory usage.
+- **Special Profile:(Fabric 1.21.1):** One-click optimization profile pre-loaded for high FPS and low memory usage.
-- **Bellek ve Java Yönetimi:** Fully configurable RAM allocating and native Java executable pathing via the built-in settings panel.
+- **Memory and Java Management:** Fully configurable RAM allocating and native Java executable pathing via the built-in settings panel.
 - **Mods Shortcut:** Fast access to the local `.minecraft/mods` directory directly from the launcher interface.
 - **Clean UI:** Developed with a dark/minimalist theme using the sleek `JetBrains Mono` font.